McVeyHunter/MarkdownFinal/Index.md

 To begin we need to establish what sound is.

 The most important aspect of sound is that it is a vibration and that it has to travle through a medium (be it water, air, etc) in order to be perceived.
 The medium is also a crucial part in the perception of sound.
 Without that medium, you wouldn't ever be able to process the sound.
 Hence why outer space is silent.
-There is no medium for the vibrtion to travel through.
+There is no medium for the vibration to travel through.

 Sound is measured in Waves

 Waves are measured by:
-* [Amplitude](https://en.wikipedia.org/wiki/Amplitude), described in Decibals (dB)
+* [Amplitude](https://en.wikipedia.org/wiki/Amplitude), described in Decibels (dB)
 * [Frequency](https://en.wikipedia.org/wiki/Frequency), described in Hertz

 ```The higher the frequency, the faster the particles are vibrating back and forth.
 And the higher the amplitude, the more energy the sound wave is carrying.```